borekon/Cortex-A72-Emulator/README.md

 CPU_SOCKETS=1
 # initial amount of guest memory
 MEMORY=2G
+# default ubuntu image
+IMG ubuntu-16.04-server-cloudimg-arm64-uefi1.img
 ```
 They should meet the cpu topology requirement: `sockets * cores * threads < smp_cpus`
+When specified IMG file, only filename should be specified (without any kind of path) and must be in the _images_ folder.

 ## Size of the Disk Image